Configuring SSL/TLS Termination at HAProxy

 To force browsers to use HTTPS when making requests to HAProxy, select Enable in the HAProxy support for HSTS field and complete these optional configuration steps:

 - Maximum age in seconds for the HSTS request.
 HAProxy forces HTTPS requests from browsers for the duration of this setting.
 The maximum age is one year, or 31536000 seconds.

 - Enable the Include subdomains checkbox to force browsers to use HTTPS requests for all component subdomains.

-- Enable the Enable preload checkbox to force instances of Google Chrome, Firefox, and Safari that access your HAProxy to refer to their built-in lists of known hosts that require HTTPS, of which HAProxy is one.
+- Select the Enable preload checkbox to force instances of Google Chrome, Firefox, and Safari that access your HAProxy to refer to their built-in lists of known hosts that require HTTPS, of which HAProxy is one.
 This ensures that the first contact a browser has with your HAProxy is an HTTPS request, even if the browser has not yet received an HSTS header from HAProxy.

-(Optional) If you are not using SSL encryption or if you are using self-signed certificates, you can enable the Disable SSL certificate verification for this environment checkbox.
+(Optional) If you are not using SSL encryption or if you are using self-signed certificates, you can select the Disable SSL certificate verification for this environment checkbox.
 This also disables SSL verification for route services.

 Under TLS termination point, select Infrastructure load balancer.

 (Optional) If your PAS deployment uses HAProxy and you want it to receive traffic only from specific sources, configure these fields:

 - HAProxy protected domains: Enter a comma-separated list of domains from which PAS can receive traffic.

 - (Optional) HAProxy trusted CIDRs: Enter a space-separated list of CIDRs to limit which IP addresses from the protected domains can send traffic to PAS.